nirae/boot2root/writeup2.md

    0x08048d94 <+104>:	ret
 ```

-Take 1 string from the command line and apply an algorithm to translate the string with a correspondence table (a string "isrveawhobpnutfg") and match it with a string "giants".
+Take 1 string from the command line and apply an algorithm to translate the string with a correspondance table (a string "isrveawhobpnutfg") and match it with a string "giants".
 Translate in C

 ```C
 void phase_5(char *line) {